-- A. The credential and experience requirements for an FTI employed at the rank of Instructor include: A Bachelor's degree or higher in area of teaching specialization, professional experience related to the teaching area, and, where applicable, certification/licensure in a specialized area. - B. The credential and experience requirements for a FTI employed at the rank of Senior Instructor include: - 1.
-Master's degree in area of teaching specialization and certification/licensure in a specialized area where applicable; or - 2.
-Bachelor's degree in area of teaching specialization and professional experience related to the teaching area and three (3) years of full-time teaching experience as an instructor at a regionally accredited institution of higher education and where applicable, certification/licensure in a specialized area. - C. Acceptable academic degrees are those awarded by institutions of higher education which were regionally accredited for the degree awarded at the time it was awarded by agencies recognized by the Secretary of the U.S. Department of Education.
+- A. The credential and experience requirements for an FTI employed at the rank of Instructor include: A Bachelor's degree or higher in area of teaching specialization, professional experience related to the teaching area, and, where applicable, certification/licensure in a specialized area. - B. The minimum credential and experience requirements for an FTI employed at the rank of Senior Instructor include: - 1.
+Master's degree or higher in area of teaching specialization and professional experience relating to the teaching area and, where applicable, certification/licensure in a specialized area where applicable; or - 2.
+Bachelor's degree in area of teaching specialization and professional experience related to the teaching area and three (3) years of full-time teaching (or applicable) experience as an instructor at a regionally accredited institution of higher education and where applicable, certification/licensure in a specialized area. - C. Acceptable academic degrees are those awarded by institutions of higher education that were regionally accredited for the degree awarded at the time it was awarded by agencies recognized by the Secretary of the U.S. Department of Education.
 The Provost and President of SEA, or their designees, must mutually agree that degrees from foreign institutions are the equivalent of regionally accredited degrees. - D. Determination of which degrees are appropriate and "in the area of teaching specialization" is the joint responsibility of the Departmental Faculty, Dean, and the Provost in consultation with the SEA President.